 My mind thinks digitally, 1’s and 0’s, on and off.
 For this reason weight loss is a matter of math for me.
 To lose weight the body needs to consume fewer calories than it takes in.

 To lose weight all you need to do is eat less, simple, right?
 People that take this approach tend to fail because the body will stimulate hunger pains and cravings in response to Fasting.

-ADF may be a way to reduce calorie intake while loering the body’s hunger pains and food cravings response.
-This may be a simple solution for losing weight, better health while eating the foods you like and avoiding expensive supplements.
+ADF may be a way to reduce calorie intake while lowering the body’s hunger pains and food cravings response.
+This may be a simple solution for losing weight, and better health while eating the foods you like and avoiding expensive supplements.

 I love the fact I can eat just about anything I like on the days I am allowed to eat.
 Anything within reason.
 I mean you still have to try and create that caloric deficit to maintain a healthy body weight.